incoqnito/smart-component/README.md

 When writing components whose performance is crucial (for example top level components or components you render A LOT [something among the lines of > 700 times]) you will often want them to __only update, when their visual appearance will change__.

-But how do you do that?
+How do you do that?
 Right!
 Extending from `React.PureComponent` - but wait!
-My component is still rerendering, even though the data it receives didn't change?!
+My component is still rerendering, even though the data it receives doesn't change?!

 This can often be caused by passing objects to your component - be it a JS `Date()`, an array of entities to render _or even the styles property_.
 Why?

 `React.PureComponent` only does a swallow equality check.
-This means it does a comparison using `===` on every key of the old properties and compares it to the value in the new properties.
+This means it does a comparison using the `===` operator on every key/value pair of the old properties and compares it to the value in the new properties.
 However `===` on objects (arrays are also objects in this manner) will only check wether or not they reference to the same chunk of memory - not if their content is the same.